cofax48/FluentCityAnagrams/README.md

   the app will be available http://localhost:8080/.

-  The **DjangoHeroku** folder contains the Django implementation of the project which is currently deployed to Heroku and is accessible now at https://fluent-city-anagrams.herokuapp.com/
+  The **DjangoHeroku** folder contains the Django implementation of the project which is currently deployed to Heroku and is accessible now at https://fluent-city-anagrams.herokuapp.com/ .
+  Heroku was also chosen over AWS-as that is the cloud base for Fluent City.

   While the **PandasAndLocal** is totally local, wherein I import the given dictionary into a pandas dataframe and run my algorithm against the df.